stepanjaburek/stepanjaburek.github.io/content/authors/admin/_index.md

 ---

 Hi!
 My name is __Stepan Jaburek__.
 I am a PhD student at the __Institute of Political Studies__ at __Charles University__ in Prague and a researcher within __Horizon ENSURED__.
-My substantive research revolves mainly around international cooperation, party politics, and generally the intersection of domestic and international politics.
-Methodologically, I am interested in natural language processing and statistics in political research.
+My research focuses mainly on the domestic politics of international cooperation.
+Methodologically, I am interested in natural language processing and statistical modelling in political research.